Repeato

 However, you can use our test runner to run tests on third-party services such as Github Actions, Bitrise, Codemagic or CircleCI.

-Since those services are only supporting virtual devices, we recommend also recording your tests on the same virtual devices.
-This way you will get the best test stability and performance.
+Since those services only support virtual devices, we also recommend recording your tests on the same virtual devices.
+This way, you will get the best test stability and performance.

 Even though Repeato CLI will run on pretty much any server, we currently offer 4 setup guides (more to come):